BIOFoundry Hero

 Service workflows

 We offer access to a number of highly-optimised automated workflows on a fee-for-service basis.
-These are performed on our state-of-the-art automation platforms including:
+These are performed on our state-of-the-art automation platforms.
+We also make our automation methods and protocols available to the bioscience community on GitHub.

-• Automated high-throughput DNA electrophoresis (eGels)
+Automated High-Throughput DNA Electrophoresis (eGels)

 Our automation capabilities